Comparing Major Moving Truck Rental Agencies

 5. Understand the Cancellation Policy: Each company has its own cancellation policy.
 Some may offer a full refund if you cancel within a certain period, while others might charge a fee.

-If you need an assistance with loading or unloading of your rental truck, browse through the links below to find an affordable moving labor in your state.
+If you need assistance with loading or unloading your rental truck, browse through the links below to find an affordable moving labor in your state.

 Margarita Hakobyan